illuminate3/rakko/readme.md

 ## Easy Install

-1. Down load and upload to the server
+1. Down load and upload to server
 2. Run composer install
 3. Create the database
 4. copy paste the .env information and set to your specific server (provide below)